 It’s All About the Rides, A lot of Them!

 Can you do 25 rides in one day?
 You bet.
 The only thing really available is rides.
 So if you are simply going to Walt Disney World to get your fill of riding and re-riding your favorite rides, then this may be the year for you!
 With fewer people in the parks, and less to do, its the best time to indulge in any rides you choose!
 Over and over again.
 Flight of Passage is at 30 minute wait times on heavy days, and Mickey and Minnie’s Runaway Railway is seeing 20 minute waits.

 Are you OK Missing Out on Your Favorite Restaurants?

-Will you Feel Safe at Walt Disney World During the COVID Pandemic ?
+Will you Feel Safe at Walt Disney World?

-Should We Visit Walt Disney World in 2021?
+Should You Visit Walt Disney World in 2021?

-Hopefully this post has given you some clarity on what to expect if you’re traveling to Walt Disney World in 2020 or 2021.
+Hopefully, this post has given you some clarity on what to expect if you’re traveling to Walt Disney World in 2021.
 There are still many many changes in play for the 50th Anniversary and all those construction projects still on the docket.
 Stay tuned on the blog and sign up for our newsletter to keep in the know as things change.

 Rochelle Mariah is a writer, designer and photographer with an MLIS in Information Science and a B.S. in Arch and Design.
 Determined to make Planning a DIY Disney Vacation easier she makes lots of lists and drinks lots of coffee.
 When not designing apparel at Polka Dot Pixie Shop, she's watching old movies and planning the holidays.
 She has been traveling to Disney destinations since 2010.